-The latest management meeting involving RFC and STAR took place at the Mad Stad on 26th February.
-Topics discussed included late fixture changes, safe standing and new seasons kit amongst others.
+The latest management meeting involving RFC and STAR took place at the Mad Stad on 2nd April.
+Topics discussed included Royalty points, Beer provision and young adult supporters research proposal amongst others.

 You can download a summary here.